Paediatric Dentist in Amsterdam

 Three tips to help your child get used to the dentist

-When should your child visit the dentist for the first time?
+When should your child have their first dental appointment?

 Fluoride treatment